Sooty & Co.: Controversy

 A particular controversial episode of the show was "Soo's Babies", where Soo pretended to be pregnant.
 It received complaints from viewers, was reported in the national press, and made E4's Top 20 "Most Controversial TV Programmes" at #20.
 On E4's show, Brenda Longman (who plays 'Mo' and voices 'Soo' in the show), said the idea came about because Matthew tended to write for his daughter.

 Matthew stated that he recalled his daughter wandering into his room with a pillow up her jumper, saying she was going to have a baby.
 He also said how it was a sort of educational piece.

 In the same episode, Yvonne (played by Beverly Hills) says she feels she has got the whole of the Manchester Football Team inside her, a joke that could be seen as sexual innuendo.
 The joke would later be said by Soo.
 In the show's defence, Longman stated how the show was also watched by parents as well as children, and that there were jokes in it for parents.
 Uri Geller said the story was played in a 'nice' and 'humorous' way.

+Another controversial episode was "Nature's Way?", in which the characters inhale fragrances from aromatherapy bottles.
+The Independent Television Commission upheld 11 complaints from viewers, including aromatherapists, stating that children could be influenced to copy the behaviour shown in the episode.